 Hyper-extension is an excessive joint movement in which the angle formed by the bones of a particular joint is opened, or straightened, beyond its normal, healthy, range of motion.

 You create hip extension by squeezing the glutes, and letting the top of the femur come slightly forward, i.e. normally positioned above the ankles, now coming forward towards the toes.
-This action tilts the pelvis backwards.
+This action tilts the pelvis backward.
 On top of the pelvis is the spine, this follows along naturally—looking like back hyper-extension—if you keep it positioned neutrally.

-The second step is to crunch, bring the shoulders and head forward, this is done via thoracic flexion, same action you make when performing crunches on the ground.
+The second step is to crunch, bring the shoulders and head forward, this is done via thoracic flexion, the same action you make when performing crunches on the ground.

 No, one does not need to wear a belt, it’s the same as for deadlifting, it’s mostly used to create more tension, firmness in the lower abdomen, around the lumbar area (intra-abdominal pressure).
 It’s not to protect against what most people think is a bad position for the back.
-Back hyper-extension rather than hip extension would actually be a bad posture to use for training with heavy weights.
+Back hyper-extension rather than hip extension would actually be a bad posture to use for training with heavyweights.

 A belt should be used as an aid, not in conjunction with weak core muscles.
-A lifter should always start without a belt, as technique and weight progresses, the use of a belt can be introduced in training.
+A lifter should always start without a belt, as technique and weight progress, the use of a belt can be introduced in training.

 A belt is great for spinal integrity when dealing with previous injuries.